20 Best Things to Do in Glacier National Park

 18. Swiftcurrent Motor Inn & Cabins

-These beautiful cabins are located right next to a number of trailheads, including Iceberg Lake and Grinnell Glacier, and they are only 1 mile (1.6 km) away from the Many Glacier Hotel, where I recommend spending some time, even if you don’t have a reservation.
+What I also personally like is that the beautiful cabins are located right next to a number of popular trailheads, including Iceberg Lake and Grinnell Glacier, and they are only 1.0 mile (1.6 km) away from the Many Glacier Hotel and the trailhead for Cracker Lake down the road.

 19. Johns Lake Loop Trail